ssghait007/blog/content/blog/easily-remove-node-modules.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/node-modules-app-performance_.png
 ---

-# Remove node modules from old projects easily
+# Say goodbye to unused node modules in your computer.

 This is not a `how-to` post, rather discussion on how NPKill is useful for developers (NodeJs or Javacript).